encodeous/harn/README.md

-  -v               Enable full output when tests fail -t               Set timeout for program execution (default: 30s) -g               Generate output files if they don't exist -h               Use SHA256 to compare with .hash files instead of .out files
+  -v               Enable full output when tests fail -t               Set timeout for program execution (default: 30s) -g               Generate output files if they don't exist -f               (when -g is passed in) Overwrite the output file even if it exists -h               Use SHA256 to compare with .hash files instead of .out files
 ```